karneetarora/ProjectManager/README.md

 # ProjectManager

 About: The objective of the program is to create a growable container for a Team so it could hold Team Member objects and their specific data field entries, name and start date.
-The program takes in commands which will either Add, Remove, or Output the team.
+The program takes in commands such as: Add, Remove, Print or Quit.

   Commands -